RegioHelden/django-temporalio/README.md

 ## Usage

+Activities, workflows and schedules should be placed inside the base module defined by the `BASE_MODULE` setting, preferably outside of any Django application, in order to keep the uses of the [imports_passed_through](https://python.temporal.io/temporalio.workflow.unsafe.html) context manager encapsulated inside the module, along with Temporal.io related code.

 ### Workflow and Activity Registry

 The registry is a singleton that holds mappings between queue names and registered activities and workflows.
 You can register activities and workflows using the `register` method.

-Activities and workflows should be declared in `workflows.py` and `activities.py` modules respectively.
+Activities and workflows should be declared in modules matching the following patterns `*workflows*.py` and `*activities*.py` respectively.

 ```python
 from temporalio import activity, workflow